- Off road parking

 All first floor.
 One double bedroom.
 Shower room with shower, basin and WC.
 Open plan living area with fitted kitchen, dining area and sitting area with double sofa bed.

 Electric wall heaters.
 Electric oven and hob, microwave, fridge, use of owners' washing machine by arrangement, TV with Freeview, DVD, radio, WiFi, selection of books and games.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
 Off road parking for 2 cars.
 Lockable bike storage.
 Patio with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop 2.5 miles, pub 2 miles.
+Note: No children (unless property is being booked together with Ref.
+7244)

 - Last minute